Dhurringile, Victoria

 The historic Dhurringile mansion (now part of HM Prison Dhurringile) is located in the town.
 Dhurringile was the name of a 65 room mansion built in 1875 by James Winter, a wealthy squatter.
 The name is thought to have an Aboriginal origin meaning emu’s back, which the hill on which the mansion is built is said to resemble.

+The town has a small primary school.
+In 2023 just three students were enrolled.